Scroll for Important Safety Information and Indication.

 IMPORTANT SAFETY INFORMATION

-Hepatotoxicity: Drug-induced hepatotoxicity with fatal outcome occurred in 0.2% of patients treated with XALKORI across clinical trials (n=1225).
-Transaminase elevations generally occurred within the first 2 months of treatment.
+Hepatotoxicity: Drug-induced hepatotoxicity with fatal outcome occurred in 0.1% of patients treated with XALKORI across clinical trials (n=1669).
+Transaminase elevations generally occurred within the first 2 months.
 Monitor with liver function tests including ALT and total bilirubin every 2 weeks during the first 2 months of treatment, then once a month and as clinically indicated, with more frequent repeat testing for increased liver transaminases, alkaline phosphatase, or total bilirubin in patients who develop transaminase elevations.
-Permanently discontinue for ALT or AST elevation >3 times ULN with concurrent total bilirubin elevation >1.5 times ULN (in the absence of cholestasis or hemolysis); otherwise, temporarily suspend and dose-reduce XALKORI as indicated.
+Permanently discontinue for ALT/AST elevation >3 times ULN with concurrent total bilirubin elevation >1.5 times ULN (in the absence of cholestasis or hemolysis); otherwise, temporarily suspend and dose-reduce XALKORI as indicated.

-Interstitial Lung Disease (Pneumonitis): Severe, life-threatening, or fatal interstitial lung disease (ILD)/pneumonitis can occur in patients treated with XALKORI.
-Across clinical trials (n=1225), 2.5% of XALKORI-treated patients had any grade ILD, 0.9% had Grade 3/4, and 0.5% had fatal cases.
-These cases generally occurred within 2 months after initiation of treatment.
+Interstitial Lung Disease (Pneumonitis): Severe, life-threatening, or fatal interstitial lung disease (ILD)/pneumonitis can occur.
+Across clinical trials (n=1669), 2.9% of XALKORI-treated patients had any grade ILD, 1.1% had Grade 3/4, and 0.5% had fatal ILD.
+These cases generally occurred within 3 months after initiation of treatment.
 Monitor for pulmonary symptoms indicative of ILD/pneumonitis.
 Exclude other potential causes and permanently discontinue XALKORI in patients with drug-related ILD/pneumonitis.

 Drug Interactions: Exercise caution with concomitant use of moderate CYP3A inhibitors.
 Avoid grapefruit or grapefruit juice which may increase plasma concentrations of crizotinib.
 Avoid concomitant use of strong CYP3A inducers and inhibitors.
 Avoid concomitant use of CYP3A substrates with narrow therapeutic range in patients taking XALKORI.
 If concomitant use of CYP3A substrates with narrow therapeutic range is required in patients taking XALKORI, dose reductions of the CYP3A substrates may be required due to adverse reactions.